 Instructions

-Preheat oven to 350 degrees.
+- Preheat oven to 350℉.
 If butter hasn't been softened you can place in microwave for 10 seconds to *slightly* soften it.

-In a large bowl, cream together butter and sugar on medium speed for 20-30 seconds.
-While mixer is still on medium speed, add in egg, vanilla and almond extract.
+- In a large bowl, cream together softened unsalted butter (1 cup, i.e. 2 sticks) and granulated sugar (1 cup) on medium speed for 20-30 seconds.
+While mixer is still on medium speed, add in egg (1 large), vanilla extract (2 teaspoons) and almond extract (1 teaspoon).

-Once mixed, add in baking powder, salt, and *flour.
-(Add flour 1/2 cup at a time on low speed).
+- Once mixed, add in baking powder (1 ½ teaspoons), salt (½ teaspoon), and *all-purpose flour ½ cup at at time (2 ¼ cups total).
 Be sure to measure your flour properly using the spoon & level method, as adding too much can result in dry bars.
 Mix until all flour disappears, typically 20-30 seconds.
 You do not need to beat/mix this any longer than it takes to mix in the flour.
 When pinched between your fingers, dough should be similar to a playdoh consistency and not be very sticky.
 Refer to photo above in post for how dough should look.

 To Make Frosting:

-In a large bowl, beat 1/2 cup unsalted butter on medium speed using a hand or stand mixer (with paddle attachment) for 1-2 minutes (until light and creamy).
+- In a large bowl, beat softened unsalted butter (½ cup, i.e. 1 stick) on medium speed using a hand or stand mixer (with paddle attachment) for 1-2 minutes (until light and creamy).

-Keeping the mixer on medium speed, slowly add in vanilla extract, almond extract, and powdered sugar.
+- Keeping the mixer on medium speed, slowly add in vanilla extract (2 teaspoons), almond extract (½ teaspoon), and powdered sugar (2 cups).
 Once incorporated, turn mixer to high speed and beat for 2 minutes until light and fluffy.
 Add 1 tablespoon of milk and beat for 30 seconds.
 Add the remaining 1 tablespoon of milk if frosting seems too thick to spread.

 Cutting & Storage: